 - Improve the streetscape view by constructing a building that is both attractive and visually connected to the historic district;

-- Provide an1,100 sq. ft. +/- community center as part of the This community room will serve as a focal point for social, educational and recreational activities that reinforce the “workforce” theme of the development;
+- Provide a 1,100 sq. ft. +/- community center.
+This community room will serve as a focal point for social, educational and recreational activities that reinforce the “workforce” theme of the development;

 - Include a thoughtfully designed courtyard to connect the existing public housing structure to the new development, and provide a generously landscaped passive recreation area for residents of both communities.